 A third method is to impose quotas on imported goods.
 This method is more effective than the first two.
 No matter how low a foreign country sets the price through subsidies, it can’t ship more goods.

-Protectionism also temporarily creates jobs for domestic workers.
-The protection of tariffs, quotas or subsidies allows domestic companies to hire locally.
+- Temporarily creates jobs for domestic workers: The protection of tariffs, quotas, or subsidies allows domestic companies to hire locally.
 This benefit ends once other countries retaliate by erecting protectionism.